-Term Description Customer Contract This is the formal legal contract between you and the FHS.
-Eligibility Certificate An Eligibility Certificate is issued by the FHS when an application submitted through the customer portal meets the eligibility criteria.
+Term Description Anti-money Laundering (AML) Anti Money Laundering is a combination of all the laws, regulations and procedures aimed at uncovering efforts to disguise illicit funds as legitimate income Certificate of Title A report produced by your Solicitor and sent to the Lender and FHS setting out results of the Solicitor's investigation of title to the property and amongst other things, including evidence that the Inhibition has been registered over the title to the property Customer Contract This is the formal legal contract between you and the FHS Declaration This is the act of making an official statement Defer Service Charge payments due on your account can be temporarily paused Eligibility Certificate An Eligibility Certificate is issued by the FHS when an application submitted through the customer portal meets the eligibility criteria.
 It is not an offer, but provides an indicative estimate of the maximum equity you are likely to qualify for based on the information provided.
-You will need to provide the Eligibility Certificate to your Participating Lender who will consider the FHS when they process your mortgage application.
-Either: A first-time buyer OR Eligible homebuyer A formerly married person, civil partner or cohabitant whose relationship has ended by means of divorce or other legal separation, and who does not retain beneficial ownership in a family home OR A person who has sold (or divested of) that property as part of a personal insolvency or bankruptcy arrangement, or other legal process as a consequence of insolvency Equity facility The FHS provides homebuyers with what is known as an equity facility.
-This means that homebuyers will enter into a contract with the FHS and receive funds from the Scheme in return for the FHS taking a percentage ownership in the property purchased.
-Equity share The equity share is defined as the percentage of your home owned by the First Home Scheme.
-It can be up to 20% of the value of the property if you use the Help to Buy Scheme, or 30% of the value of the property if you do not use the Help to Buy Scheme.
+You will need to provide the Eligibility Certificate to your Participating Lender who will consider the FHS when they process your mortgage application Either: a first-time buyer OR Eligible homebuyer a formerly married person, civil partner or cohabitant whose relationship has ended by means of divorce or other legal separation, and who does not retain beneficial ownership in a family home OR a person who has sold (or divested of) that property as part of a personal insolvency or bankruptcy arrangement, or other legal process as a consequence of insolvency Equity facility The FHS provides homebuyers with what is known as an equity facility.
+This means that homebuyers will enter into a contract with the FHS and receive funds from the Scheme in return for the FHS taking a percentage ownership in the property purchased Equity share The equity share is defined as the percentage of your home owned by the First Home Scheme.
+It can be up to 20% of the value of the property if you use the Help to Buy Scheme, or 30% of the value of the property if you do not use the Help to Buy Scheme